Subscribe to updates

 Contract for Fire Risk Assessments to Residential Blocks

-Calculation and Setting of the Council Tax Base for 2026/27
+Calculation and Setting of the Council Tax Base 2026/27

-The Cabinet agreed that the Council Tax Base for 2026/27 will be 57,526.52 Band 'D' properties.
-This calculation follows a prescribed process mandated by regulations and is essential for setting the Council Tax for the upcoming financial year.
+The cabinet agreed that the amount calculated by the London Borough of Barking and Dagenham as its Council Tax Base for the year 2026/27 should be 57,526.52 Band 'D' properties.
+This is an annual report that sets out the Council Tax Base for the coming financial year.

 Council-Owned Companies - 2025/26 Quarter 2 Update